 - the people and techniques used to investigate, sanction or resolve the situation are not effective for your situation,

-- the experience of being involved with the process complicates your ability to heal,
+- the experience of being involved with the process may influence your healing process,

 - what you want is not a possible outcome in the system you are attempting to use.